Follow-the-sun: Best practices

 It is of great importance to select and adapt a methodology for the daily handoffs e.g. using agile software development or the waterfall model.

 Identified best practices are the use of agile methods and using technologies to develop FTS activities.
 Agile supports daily handoffs which is a critical challenge in FTS.
 Management tools can be used to estimate and plan schedules, manage sprints and track progress.
 Additionally, technologies like conference video, emails and telephone calls are easy to implement and allow companies to perform synchronous and asynchronous communication between teams and works well in an agile environment.

-Unfortunately, there is no solid best practice that works best since FTS can be applied in numerous ways.

-Follow the Moon
+Follow-the-moon

 A related concept is follow-the-moon, which is scheduling work to be performed specifically during local night-time hours for reasons such as saving on datacenter costs by using cheaper night-time electricity or spare processing power.